dotJEM/angular-routing/README.md

 One important note is that this is developed using TypeScript, yet following the basic style of how Angular modules, services and directives is written

-## UI Router Comparison

-Some of these are probably more subjevtive that objective, but I will try to be fair to UI Router.

-#### Advantages

-* Seperation of Application State and View State
-* Full support for transition control between state, not just enter/exit or a global state changed handler
-* A Simpler view model that still adds more flexibility through the view service
-* Sibling lookup in terms of "next" and "prev".
-* Parameter converters, UI Router has support for regex parameters but it seems more limited
-* Providing means to simply refresh views rather than reloading templates as well (see sticky and $view-refresh)

-#### Disadvantages

-* No un-nanmed views.
-* No abstract states.
-(Angular Routing don't need them)
-* No support for route matching through functions.
-* Less used.
-* Bigger footprint.
-* Not compatible with angular 1.0.x

 ## Main goal

 The goal is to provide a routing concept for Angular that provides a way to